cenwadike/combi-supply-chain/README.md

 ethersJs v5.6.8

 ## Steps to interact with contract

-`npm i`
+`yarn`

 `npx hardhat run scripts/deploy.js` for local env

-`npm hardhat run scripts/deploy.js --network Aurora-Testnet` for testnet env
+`npm hardhat run scripts/deploy.sh Mumbai` for testnet env

-`npm run dev`
+`yarn run dev`

 A local client server will be launched

 Go to `http://localhost:3000/` in your browser

-You also need to have a metamask wallet set up in your browser and configure the network to Aurora Testnet
+You also need to have a metamask wallet set up in your browser and configure the network to Mumbai Testnet